Suhani7304/Suhani7304/README.md

 ### 🧠 About Me
 - 💻 Tech-savvy 3rd-year CSE student at *Kurukshetra University* (SGPA: 9.02)
-- 🤖 Passionate about AI/ML, Data Science, and solving real-world problems through technology
+- 🤖 Passionate about AI/ML, Data Science, and real-world problem-solving
 - 🏆 Participated in **10+ hackathons**, finalist in **7+**, and *winner of TechVision Hackathon*
-- 🌟 Exploring advanced machine learning, NLP, and end-to-end deployment solutions
+- 🌟 Exploring advanced machine learning, NLP, and scalable solutions

 ---